yetibot/yetibot-dashboard/README.md

 # Yetibot Dashboard

 A static dashboard that runs against Yetibot's GraphQL API.
+This npm module is consumed and served by [yetibot.core](https://github.com/yetibot/yetibot.core).

 ## Tech